63°F

 War rages on multiple fronts as Israel marks a year since Hamas’ Oct.
 7 attack

-RE’IM, Israel — Israelis held somber ceremonies on Monday to mark a year since the deadliest attack in the country’s history, a Hamas-led raid that shattered its sense of security and ignited wars on two fronts with no end in sight.
+RE’IM, Israel — Israelis held somber ceremonies Monday to mark a year since the deadliest attack in the country’s history, a Hamas-led terrorist raid that shattered its sense of security and has since spiraled into wars on two fronts with no end in sight.

 Hamas marked the anniversary of its Oct.
-7, 2023, attack by firing a barrage of rockets at Tel Aviv, underscoring its resilience after a year of war and devastation in Gaza.
+7, 2023, attack by firing a barrage of rockets at Tel Aviv.
 Lebanon’s Hezbollah, which began firing rockets at Israel on Oct.
-8 in support if its ally Hamas, vowed to keep up the barrages despite its recent losses.
+8 in support of its ally Hamas, fired new barrages despite its recent losses.

-The war in Gaza rages on and Israel is fighting a new war against Hezbollah.
-There is also an escalating conflict with Iran — which backs both Hamas and Hezbollah — that threatens to drag the region into an even more dangerous conflagration.
+The war in Gaza rages on, and Israel is fighting a new war against Hezbollah, escalating its bombing campaign in Lebanon the past three weeks.
+There is also a mounting conflict with Iran — which backs both Hamas and Hezbollah — that threatens to drag the region into an even more dangerous conflagration.

 Israelis flocked to ceremonies, cemeteries and memorial sites around the country, remembering the hundreds of victims, the dozens of hostages still in captivity and soldiers killed in battle.
 Commemorations were also planned across Europe and elsewhere.

-At 6:29 a.m. — the exact minute Hamas launched its attack — the crowd observed a moment of silence.
-A woman’s piercing wail broke the quiet and booms echoed from the fighting in Gaza, just a few kilometers (miles) away.
+At 6:29 a.m. — the exact minute Hamas launched its terrorist attack — the crowd observed a moment of silence.
+A woman’s piercing wail broke the quiet and booms echoed from the fighting in Gaza, just a few miles away.

 “When we are here, we are near our loved ones,” said Sigal Bar-On, whose niece, Yuval Bar-On, 25, and her fiancé Moshe Shuva, 34, were killed in the attack two months before they were to be married.